bitrix24/b24restdocs/api-reference/lists/fields/lists-field-get.md

 >
 > Who can execute the method: any user

-The method `lists.field.get` allows you to retrieve data about a field or fields in a list.
+The `lists.field.get` method allows you to retrieve data about a field or fields of a list.
 On success, a list of fields with data will be returned; otherwise, an empty array will be returned.

 ## Parameters